djey47/MMM-LKY-TIC/README.md

 }
 ```

-- `debug`: enables (true) or disables (true) additional log messages for development or troubleshooting
+- `debug`: enables (true) or disables (false) additional log messages for development or troubleshooting
 - `teleinfo`: see below.

 ### Teleinfo section